Ephemeral Identities for Short-Lived Processes: Securing Modern Workloads

 How Ephemeral Identities Work: A Technical Overview

 At their core, ephemeral identities are about issuing short-lived credentials.
 Think of it as a "need-to-know" basis, but for machines.
-Instead of relying on long-term API keys or static passwords, these identities are generated on-demand, used for a specific task, and then automatically revoked.
+Instead of relying on long-term api keys or static passwords, these identities are generated on-demand, used for a specific task, and then automatically revoked.

 The Process Unveiled